 MAINTAINING EDUCATIONAL ENVIRONMENTS: POLICIES & PROCEDURES

 AUK is committed to preserving an environment free of intimidation and harassment.
-The Non-Discrimination and Disruptive Student policies were developed to uphold the principles protecting community members and maintain a productive educational environment.
+The Non-Discrimination and Disruptive Student policies were developed to uphold the principles of protecting community members and maintaining a productive educational environment.